Guides

 What does "mugs away" mean?

-It means the loser of the previous leg throws first in the next leg.
-It's a common pub rule that gives the losing player a slight advantage by throwing first.
+The loser throws first in the next leg.
+It's a pub rule that gives the losing player a slight edge by letting them throw before their opponent.
+You'll hear it in every pub that has a dartboard.

 Related Guides